jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 - `jerkar help` : outputs on console available methods and options for Jerkar in the current project
 - `jerkar` : cleans, compiles, unit tests and produces artifacts (this is what `JkJavaBuild#doDefault` method does)
-- `jerkar doDefault publish` : same then `publish` produced artifacts on a remote repository
+- `jerkar doDefault publish` : same than above then `publish` produced artifacts on a remote repository
-- `jerkar -fatJar=true -forkTests=true` : same but also produces a fat-jar (jar file containing all the runtime dependencies) and runs unit tests in a forked process
+- `jerkar -fatJar=true -forkTests=true` : same than above but also produces a fat-jar (jar file containing all the runtime dependencies) and runs unit tests in a forked process
-- `jerkar -fatJar -forkTests` : same, when field values are not mentioned, Jerkar uses a default value (true for boolean fields)
+- `jerkar -fatJar -forkTests` : same than above.
+When field values are not mentioned, Jerkar uses a default value (true for boolean fields)

 The last will result in the following artifact creation :
 ![Created artifacts](img/output.png)